JoeydeKort/JoeydeKort/README.md

   </a>
 </p>
 <h2>
-  Let's Connect and have a Chat!
+  Let's connect and have a chat!
 </h2>
 I'm excited to connect with like-minded individuals who share the same passion for coding.
 Feel free to reach out to me on <a href="https://www.linkedin.com/in/joeydekort/">LinkedIn</a> to discuss collaborations, share ideas, or simply have a chat.
 <p align="center">